jfordnull/Fibonacci-Heap-Graph-Algorithms/README.md

 ### Dijkstra's Shortest Path and Prim's MST

-My implementation of Dijkstra's returns an array containing the set of shortest-path distances for each node in the graph from the source, or a shortest path tree.
-If desired, it could be rewritten to return the list of edges contained in the shortest path tree for visualization without a change in time-complexity.
+My implementation of Dijkstra's returns an array containing the set of shortest-path distances for each node in the graph from the source.
+If desired, it could be rewritten to return the list of edges contained in the shortest path tree for visualization without a change in worst-case time-complexity.
 A high-level description of the algorithm, followed by the code:

 1. Assign a cost or tentative distance from source to every vertex in the graph.
 Let cost associated with source = 0 and cost associated with every other vertex = ∞
 2. “Relax” all vertices adjacent to the current node.
 If distance to reach neighbors through the current node is less than the known cost, update accordingly